Brown, clear, tinted, poly coating, clear coat– there are so many incredible wood stain options, how are you supposed to know where to start?

 5. Varathane Premium “Fast Dry” Wood Stain

 Varathane made it on our list twice because of their classic vs. premium options.
-Varathane classic is a great and very cost-effective stain, while Varathane Premium fast dry provides a faster drying and better coverage approach.
+Varathane Classic is an excellent and cost-effective stain, while Varathane Premium fast dry provides a faster drying and better coverage approach.

 Just one quart of the premium stain will cover nearly 275 sqft with ease.